laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 Coding is fun, but debugging?
 Not so much.
 That's why testing is crucial for the success of your project.
 I will show you how easy it is to start testing your Laravel applications.
 Let's break the ice once and for all!

-## Why you want to write tests for your projects
+## Here's why you want to write tests for your projects

 Writing tests for your projects is essential for various and very good reasons: